 Teaching at the New Life Newspaper Office

-The following Monday afternoon I made my way down to the newspaper office for my first English class.
+The following Monday afternoon, I made my way down to the newspaper office for my first English class.
 The office was located on the third floor of an old building across from the Taipei Train Station.
 Transportation to and from the office by way of the number 17 city bus was very convenient and cheap in the early 70s.
-My round-trip bus fare each day from a near northern Taipei suburb was 2 N.T. dollars which was the equivalent of one nickel ($0.05.)
+My round-trip bus fare each day from a near northern Taipei suburb was 2 N.T. dollars or the equivalent of one nickel ($0.05.)

 After arriving at the newspaper office, I was greeted by my New Life Chinese reporter contact George.
 He spoke fairly good English and then proceeded to introduce me to the editor, Mr. Liu, and 10-15 other male and female reporters.
 They were all seated at their desks, and I was on a chair in the middle with a portable blackboard on wheels to my rear.
 George handed me a copy of "English 900" which the class wanted to use as a text for conversation.
 While quickly skimming through the book, I noticed that it had lessons on everyday conversational topics such as shopping, eating, travel, and recreation.
-I felt that I could effectively use it in class along with supplementary materials which I could create.
+I felt that I could effectively use it in class along with supplementary materials that I could create.

 On that first day of class, I began by introducing myself to all of the students.
 Later, I remember asking each reporter to introduce himself or herself and then tell me why they wanted to learn more English.
 After going through the basic sentences on greetings and introductions in Unit 1 of English 900 Book 1, the news reporters had a lot of questions about my personal life.
 It was apparent that this was going to be a good class, and students wouldn't be shy about speaking.